rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 cargo:warning=1 error generated.
 ```

-So it looks like some crate is trying to build C-code under the hood which depends on `stdlib.h`.
-That is not a problem on native build targets but it won't fly on **wasm**.
+Looks like some crate is trying to build C-code under the hood, which depends on `stdlib.h`.
+That is not a problem on native build targets, but it won't work on **Wasm**.

-This happens in the `basis-universal` crate, what could that be good for?
-Reading up on it's [crates.io page](https://crates.io/crates/basis-universal) we find out that it is:
+This happens in the `basis-universal` crate.
+Wonder what that is for?
+Reading up on its [crates.io page](https://crates.io/crates/basis-universal), we can see that it is:

 > Bindings for Binomial LLC's basis-universal Supercompressed GPU Texture Codec

-Looking into the [Bevy Migration Guide for 0.14 to 0.15](https://bevyengine.org/learn/migration-guides/0-14-to-0-15) we find exactly one [place](https://bevyengine.org/learn/migration-guides/0-14-to-0-15/#add-feature-requirement-info-to-image-loading-docs) of it being mentioned:
+Looking into the [Bevy Migration Guide for 0.14 to 0.15](https://bevyengine.org/learn/migration-guides/0-14-to-0-15) we find exactly one [place](https://bevyengine.org/learn/migration-guides/0-14-to-0-15/#add-feature-requirement-info-to-image-loading-docs) where it is mentioned:

 <img src="screen1.png" alt="changelog screenshot" class="centered" style="max-width: 70%"/>

-So this dependency is for sure nothing we need as we did not start making use of said image format.
-How did it get introduced?
+So, this dependency is nothing that we need or want, given we are not making use of that image format.
+How did it get introduced into our dependencies in the first place?

-Let's find the cause for this.
+Let's dive right in and find out!

-# How to find the cause
+# How to Find the Cause

-We first want to find out where in our tree of dependencies this one is used. `cargo tree` is the tool to help you analyze your dependencies as the graph structure they make up.
+We first want to find out _where_ in our dependency tree that `basis-universal` is brought in from. `cargo tree` is the tool to help you analyze your dependencies by showing them in a nifty graph structure.

-When running `cargo tree` we get over 1.000 lines of output where we can search for `basis-universal`:
+When running `cargo tree`, we get over 1.000 outputted lines that we have to parse, for somewhere inside this haystack is our culprit

 ```sh
 │       │   ├── bevy_image v0.15.0